- 1 Purpose

 Monitoring of the agreement must be performed during the life of the agreement.
 The joint PhD agreement must specify the review date, procedures and allowable circumstances for termination of the agreement.

 Once the joint PhD agreement is approved for implementation by the Deputy Vice-Chancellor (Research and Innovation), or nominee, on behalf of the University, and the appropriate representative of the partner institution, the University's Legal Office will draw up a joint PhD agreement between the University and the partner institution.
 The Deputy Vice-Chancellor (Research and Innovation), or nominee, is responsible for negotiating and finalising the agreement.

 The application process for joint PhD candidature will be initiated by the completion of the Joint PhD Proposal Form by research supervisors of each institution in consultation with the relevant Head of School.
 The Joint PhD Proposal Form must include as much detail as possible and must be signed by the PhD candidate, the proposed principal supervisors and any co-supervisors.
-On endorsement by the faculty Associate Dean (Research and Research Training) the Joint PhD Proposal Form and supporting documents will be submitted to the Office of Research Graduate Studies for the approval of the Deputy Vice-Chancellor (Research and Innovation) and then sent to the Legal Office for drafting of the joint PhD agreement.
+On endorsement by the Dean (Graduate Research School) the Joint PhD Proposal Form and supporting documents will be submitted to the Graduate Research School for the approval of the Deputy Vice-Chancellor (Research and Innovation) and then sent to the Legal Office for drafting of the joint PhD agreement.
 The joint PhD agreement must also be signed by the appropriate officers at the overseas institution.

 Any exceptions or restrictions applicable to the Student must be specified in the Joint PhD Proposal Form.